 It’s got to fit in the van!
 So elements have to be robust, and break down into pieces.
 It also needs to be quick and easy to set up so your stage manager (the majestic Laura Betty Haynes) doesn’t get exhausted doing the get in and get out by themselves, so the frames break down into metal frames and wooden bases to make them easier to manouevre in and out of venues.
 The set is also designed so the spacing of the frames can expand and contract to fit the different sizes of venues we’re going through, with the rug providing a gravitational centre.

-Find out more about Sessions and where it tours to HERE
+Find out more about Sessions HERE